-Museum of Ethnography: Journey through global cultures
+Museum of Ethnography: A window to global cultures

 A rich collection of artifacts